-I am also a member of the Living Arts Bonsai Society, American Bonsai Society, an informal bonsai study group, and a frequent contributor to the Bonsai Nut forum.
+I have been a member of the Living Arts Bonsai Society, American Bonsai Society, an informal bonsai study group, and a frequent contributor to the Bonsai Nut forum.
 I enjoy collecting trees, writing and teaching, and this blog seems to be the easiest way to share what’s going on in my back yard.
 As yet, I haven’t worked with many bonsai people outside of my clubs, although conducting a few workshops would be fun at some point down the road.

 In June 2012, my Chishio Improved Japanese Maple was accepted and shown at the 3rd U.S. National Bonsai Exhibition, in Rochester, NY.
 It has been in development since 2002.
 Here is a shot of the composition: